bosenli/bosenli.github.io/resume.md

 ## 🎓 Education

 **MS in Cybersecurity | Cyber Fellow**, NYU — May 2025
-**BS Major in FINANCE, Minor in Computer Science**, Baruch College, City University of New York — 2022
+**BS Major in Finance, Minor in Computer Science**, Baruch College, City University of New York — 2022

 ## 📜 Certifications

-- AWS Certified Security – Specialty
+- Working on AWS Certified Security – Specialty
-- CompTIA Security+
+- Working on CompTIA Network+, Security+, CySA+

 [Download PDF](#) <!-- You can link to a PDF here -->